timholy/AdvancedScientificComputing/homeworks/tdd.md

 ## A concept-encapsulation problem

 Here we're going to implement a computational analog of a simple mathematical concept, the [interval](https://en.wikipedia.org/wiki/Interval_(mathematics)).
 Your implementation should hew as much as possible to the mathematical notion, subject to the limitations of computers in mimicking mathematics.
 (E.g., floating-point numbers are an imperfect reflection of the mathematical concept of real-valued numbers.)
+In particular, an interval differs from a range like `3:5` in that `3:5` contains only 3 items (3, 4, and 5), whereas an `Interval(3, 5)` would contain all real numbers between 3 and 5 (an infinite number of values).
 You can restrict your implementation to *closed intervals*.

 Perform this as a sequence of these steps.
 I will describe the functionality I want you to implement, but remember to implement the tests first and make (at least) two commits per step: